 In addition to the safe methods in this pack, it is a good idea to provide your staff with other food safety training.
+More information on food hygiene training can be found on the FSA website: online food safety training.
+Allergy and intolerance training can also be completed on the FSA website.

-If staff are not following a safe method properly, train them again and make sure they understand why it is important to follow the method.

-Use the 4-weekly review in the diary to identify any problems with how staff are following safe methods and plan your training to address these.
+WHAT TO DO IF THINGS GO WRONG HOW TO STOP THIS HAPPENING AGAIN again and make sure they understand why it is important to Use the 4-weekly review in the diary to identify any problems with how staff are following safe methods and plan your training to address these.